xkeshav/canvas/README.md

-# Canvas
+# Kid game

-A learning website for kids who started their journey to learn alphabets, you can play on on desktop/laptop on the
+A learning website for kids who started their journey to learn alphabets, you can play on on desktop/laptop

 ## How to run